risk-first/website/menagerie/Coordination-Risk.md

 ### Immutability

-Immutability (or write-only data structures) are often presented as a solution to many of the problems of multi-actor systems.
+Immutability (or write-only data structures) are often presented as a solution to many of the problems of multi-agent systems.
 After all, if values in the system aren't _changing_, then memory is not a scarce resource, and we avoid [race conditions].
 However, we _still_ have to contend with [Coordination Risk].
 Let's look at two examples.

 First, [BitCoin] is a write-only [distributed ledger], where agents _compete_ to mine BitCoins, but also at the same time record transactions on the ledger.
 But there is _huge_ [Coordination Risk] in BTC, because it is pretty much outright competition.
 If someone beats you to completing a piece of work, then your work is wasted.
 For this reason, BTC agents _coordinate_ into [mining consortia], so they can avoid working on the same problems at the same time.
 Nevertheless, the performance of BitCoin is [highly questionable], and this is because it is entirely competitive.
 In **CAP** terms, BitCoin is tbd.

 Second, [git] is a write-only ledger of source changes.
 However, as we already discussed, where different agents make incompatible changes, someone has to decide how to resolve the conflicts so that we have a single source of truth.
 The [Coordination Risk] just _doesn't go away_.
 Git is an AP system.

+### Monitoring

+tbd. talk about invisibility risk again.

 ## Communication Is For Coordination